 This operation is used to indicate to the server that the key material for the specified Managed Object SHALL be destroyed.
 The meta-data for the key material MAY be retained by the server (e.g., used to ensure that an expired or revoked private signing key is no longer available).
 Special authentication and authorization SHOULD be enforced to perform this request (see [KMIP-UG]).
 Only the object owner or an authorized security officer SHOULD be allowed to issue this request.
 If the Unique Identifier specifies a Template object, then the object itself, including all meta-data, SHALL be destroyed.
 Cryptographic Objects MAY only be destroyed if they are in either Pre-Active or Deactivated state.
-A Cryptographic Object in the Active state MAY be destroyed if the server sets the Deactivation date (the state of the object transitions to Deactivated) to a date that is prior to or equal to the current date before destroying the object.

 Request Payload

-Object Description
+Object REQUIRED Description

 Unique Identifier, see 3.1 No Determines the object being destroyed.
 If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.

-1618 Table 187: Destroy Request Payload
+Table 198: Destroy Request Payload